 DCS World is is completely free to download and play.
 It features a large set of downloadable content for the game such as additional maps and airplanes if you want to explore further.
 DCS World supports both the Oculus Rift S and the HTC Vive.

-The game features a nice tutorial to get you used to all of the different cockpit controls and maneuvers.
-It is really user friendly and a great first time flight simulator VR game to try out.
+The game features a nice tutorial to get you used to the different cockpit controls and maneuvers.
+It is really user-friendly and a great first-time flight simulator VR game to try out.
 The resolution isn’t as good as some of the other commercial Microsoft Flight Simulator alternatives in this guide, but it does okay.

 The original release date of DCS was back in 2008, but it is still supported today.
 The team promises a big graphics upgrade in the future.